 Cracked (fissured) heels are deep splits in the skin on the rim of the heel.
 Cracked heels are seen more commonly in the winter months when the air is dry.
 Cracked heels can be deep enough to bleed and become infected.
 Cracked heels are more common in people who are moderately to severely obese and are seen equally in men and women.
-Cracked heels are common between the ages of 20-60 years of age.
+Cracked heels are common between the ages of 20-60 years.

 The symptoms of cracked heels vary based upon the depth of the crack and the thickness of the surrounding callus.
 As the heel callus grows thicker, there is a greater tendency for the callus to split or fissure.
 Fissures can be quite painful, bleed, and become infected.

 Cracked heels form at the junction of the two types of skin, glabrous and hairy skin.
 Glabrous skin is the thicker skin found on the bottom of the foot.
 Hairy skin is on the top of the foot.
-Glabrous and hairy skin come together at the rim, or junction of the side and bottom of the heel.
+Glabrous and hairy skin come together at the rim, or junction, of the side and bottom of the heel.
 For most people, the rim is a smooth transition between these two types of skin.
-When excessive weight is carried on the feet, the rim of the heel becomes an abrupt turn caused by excessive load applied to the heel.
+When excess weight is carried on the feet, the rim of the heel becomes an abrupt turn caused by excessive load applied to the heel.
 This abrupt turn creates a mechanical stimulus and irritation of the skin which results in the formation of callus around the rim of the heel.